 On the highway, there are guardrails.
 They make sure that cars don’t go out of control and fall off of the road.

-Similarly, we have to place guardrails in our lives: limits, rules, challenges, goals, and restrictions to ensure we stay on track and use non-renewable resources (like time and money) the most effectively.
+Similarly, we have to place guardrails in our lives: limits, rules, challenges, goals, and restrictions to ensure we stay on track and use non-renewable resources (like time and money) the most effective.
 In keeping with your definition of work ethic and goals, you should create a schedule and a budget.

 My articles “How To Use a Time Management Chart to Beat Procrastination and Increase Productivity” and “How To Budget and Save Money When You’re Broke or Living Paycheck to Paycheck” can help with these tasks.